yangshun/cs3217-problem-sets-writeup/public/ps/PS4/PS4.md

 3. Also, please explain how you would extend your design to support more complex game logic such as removal of all bubbles in the grid of a specific colour.

-Write your answers to the above questions in a text file `design.txt`.
+Write your answers to the above questions in a text file `answers.txt`.
 The image files for your data model and module dependency diagram should be named `data-model.png` and `mdd.png` respectively and place them in the root directory of your repository.
 You may use other file formats or names if you prefer to.
-You should indicate this in `design.txt`.
+You should indicate this in `answers.txt`.

 ### Problem 2: Game Engine (55 points) ###